 The Audit and Risk Management Committee's role is to ensure that all significant financial and non-financial risks are identified and properly addressed by management on a timely basis.
-The Committee is made up of Board Members and external members who bring independence and external expertise to the committee.
-Members during or since the end of the financial year are Dana Hlavacek

-(Committee Chair), Guy Mendelson, Mike James, Malcolm Haynes, Maree McCabe (to August 2017) and Tony Nicholson.
+The Committee is made up of Board Members and external members who bring independence and external expertise to the Committee.
+Members during or since the end of the financial year are Dana Hlavacek (Committee Chair), Mike James (to May 2018), Malcolm Haynes, Guy Mendelson, Tony Nicholson (to December 2017) and Ian Paroissien (from June 2018).
 The Committee meets quarterly.